 If you decide to itemize your tax deductions, it is important to keep detailed records of those itemized deductions – including documentation for medical expenses, property taxes, charitable donations, mortgage interest, and non-business state income taxes.

 You may use IRS Tax Form 1040 Schedule A to report your itemized deductions, and attach it to your Form 1040 tax return.

 The Bottom Line

 So which is better?
 Neither.
-It really depends on your situation and what kind of tax savings you can claim.
+It really depends on your situation and what kind of tax savings you qualify for.
 Both tax credits and tax deductions offer various benefits.
 They are simply different ways to reduce the amount of tax that you owe to the IRS.
-The main difference is that tax deductions are subtracted from your gross income, while tax credits are subtracted directly from the amount you owe.
+The main difference is that tax deductions are subtracted from your taxable income, while tax credits are subtracted directly from the amount you owe.

 All in all, both tax credits and deductions can help you pay less income tax.
 Your goal as a taxpayer should be to take full advantage of every tax credit and deduction that you qualify for.
 Just make sure you are actually eligible to claim the tax credit/deduction before marking it on your income tax return.
 Remember that misinformation on your tax return can trigger an IRS tax audit, so be careful.
 If you are unaware of which tax credits and deductions are available to you, consult with a tax professional who can show you the ropes.